cloudify-cosmo/docs.getcloudify.org/content/plugins/openstack.md

 # Misc

 * The plugin's operations are each *transactional* (and therefore also can be retried on failure), but not *idempotent*.
 Attempting to execute the same operation twice is likely to fail.

-* Throughout this documentation, it has been mentioned multiple times that some configuration-saving information may be available in the Provider Context.
-The OpenStack Manager blueprint and OpenStack provider both create this relevant information.
-Therefore, if either was used for bootstrapping, the Provider Context will be available for the OpenStack plugin to use.

-  The exact details of the structure of the OpenStack Provider Context are not documented because this feature is being deprecated and will be replaced with a more advanced one.